Medicare Specialist, LLC

 What are Part B Excess Charges and do I need coverage for them?

-Medigap Plan G and Medigap Plan N account for 91% of all new Medigap (Supplement) purchases.
-Plan G includes coverage for Excess Charges, Plan N does not.
-In general, we do not believe this benefit (coverage for Excess Charges) should be an important factor in the plan letter decision, especially if you will receive most of your medical care in one of the 8 states listed above.
+We do not believe this benefit (coverage for Excess Charges) should be essential to the plan letter decision, especially if you will receive most of your medical care in one of the 8 states listed above.

 If you are enrolled in a Medicare Advantage (HMO or PPO) plan, Medicare's fee schedule is removed from the equation completely and insurance company's fee schedule takes over.
 If your provider is out of network for your plan, review your plans Summary of benefits.